Alice Hawkins: Activism and imprisonment

 Hawkins was first jailed in February 1907, after attending her first suffragette rally in Hyde Park, when 300 women then marched to Parliament, after hearing that votes for women was not on the King's Speech.
 She was among 29 women sent to Holloway Prison after a brutal charge by 20 police on horses and a pitched battle.
-Her lawyer wrote to the local MP that 'in no other civilised country would women be dealt with in this manner'.
+Her lawyer wrote to the local MP that "in no other civilised country would women be dealt with in this manner."
 Bail was set at £2 for disorderly conduct and resisting the police, but all the women arrested chose to serve jail sentences instead.
 Supporters from the suffragette movement stood outside and cheered when the women were released after two weeks in jail, and marched to a celebratory breakfast.
-Hawkins read out the MP's response which was that the behaviour of the women was 'not doing any good for the cause and that the WSPU had now lost the public interest'.
+Hawkins read out the MP's response which was that the behaviour of the women was "not doing any good for the cause and that the WSPU had now lost the public interest."
 She returned to Leicester and set up a branch of the WSPU inviting Emmeline Pankhurst to speak, and she signed up the first 30 members.

 In June 1908, Flora Drummond invited Hawkins to speak at the Hyde Park rally on 21 June 1908.
-The event was advertised on a Thames barge outside the Houses of Parliament, saying 'Cabinet Ministers Specially Invited'.
+The event was advertised on a Thames barge outside the Houses of Parliament, saying "Cabinet Ministers Specially Invited."
 The Pankhursts sent a chauffeur-driven car to collect her and local children followed the vehicle.

 Hawkins was jailed a second time in 1909 as she tried to force entry into a public meeting where Winston Churchill was speaking in Leicester, at which suffragettes had been specifically barred.
 In this case the lead role was played by her husband, Alfred, who volunteered to raise the issue.
-During Churchill's speech, Alfred asked Churchill to explain how he could ' stand on a democratic platform' while women did not have a vote and he was ejected from the event.
+During Churchill's speech, Alfred asked Churchill to explain how he could "stand on a democratic platform" while women did not have a vote.
+He was ejected from the event.
 Alice was protesting outside when she too was arrested.
 Alfred paid the fine, but Alice again opted for prison.
-This time it was in Leicester jail and she went onto hunger strike.
+This time she was imprisoned in Leicester jail and she went on hunger strike.

-Alfred also defended Alice when heckled by men in a crowd where she was speaking saying 'get back to your family!"
-She was able to say 'here is my family they are here to support me" as Alfred was demonstrably for the cause, which some but not by any means all suffragists could claim.
+Alfred also defended Alice when heckled by men in a crowd where she was speaking saying "get back to your family!"
+She was able to say "here is my family they are here to support me" as Alfred was demonstrably for the cause, which some but not by any means all suffragists could claim.
 Alfred suffered for his support, when he was eventually awarded £100 compensation after having his leg broken during a suffragette protest on 26 November 1910.
 His case had been taken up by the Men's Political Union for Women's Enfranchisement after he was thrown down some stairs after protesting against Winston Churchill during a Liberal party meeting Bradford.
 The judge ruled that he had been ejected without warning after merely asking a question and that was an assault.